Castiron Steak

 About this Recipe

-This is a recipe is more about technique than just ingredients.
+This recipe is more about technique than just ingredients.

 There are a lot of oil sprayers on the market this, just happens to be my favorite.
 It has two spray settings that let me get a nice, even, and wide spray with this bottle.
 I also like that it is stainless steel so, it matches my kitchen and is easy to clean.
 I use it every time I air fry anything and most of the time that I grill.